SAU-MSI puts mediapark.brussels in the spotlight at MIPIM 20185 March 2018

 Various owners, investors, and private-sector real estate developers will explain their involvement in these shared ambitions and their specific projects in this district of Brussels.
 As some of them are not present at MIPIM, the SAU-MSI has produced and will be screening a video with six very concrete examples that show that the development of mediapark.brussels is underway, including construction work on dwellings including ground-floor premises for the production of intangible goods; various specialised coworking spaces for the communication, media, audiovisual, technology and related sectors; the recent establishment of a recording studio for the provision of training in dubbing; and the addition of services to office buildings.

 The Urban Development Corporation will also present the media house Frame, one of the first new buildings to be constructed in mediapark.brussels.
-This will be a flagship building in this new district, housing the new headquarters of four operators in the media and communication sectors (regional television channel BX1, screen.brussels, the IHECS Academy and the Brussels Video Centre) as well as an innovation platform dedicated to the media and audiovisual sector and featuring co-working spaces and incubator for startups among other facilities.
+This will be a flagship building in this new district, housing the new headquarters of three operators in the media and communication sectors (regional television channel BX1, screen.brussels and the IHECS Academy) as well as an innovation platform dedicated to the media and audiovisual sector and featuring co-working spaces and incubator for startups among other facilities.

 The master architect of the Brussels-Capital Region, Kristiaan Borret, will outline the ambitions of the Region in terms of quality of architecture for this new district.